Review: Janáček’s Káťa Kabanová / Bayerische Staatsoper

 Leoš Janáček: Káťa Kabanová

-Leoš Janáček’s opera Káťa Kabanová is a psychological drama wrapped in visual elegance and musical excellence.
-While it may not appeal to purists, it offers a powerful, emotionally resonant experience that speaks directly to contemporary anxieties about repression, identity and isolation.
+Leoš Janáček’s Káťa Kabanová is a psychological drama cloaked in stunning visuals and exquisite music.
+While it may not satisfy the purists, it delivers a deeply affecting experience that resonates with modern anxieties around repression, identity, and loneliness.

-Krzysztof Warlikowski’s 2025 production of Káťa Kabanová at the Bavarian State Opera is a bold and visually striking reimagining of Janáček’s emotionally charged opera.
-True to Warlikowski’s style, the production departs from traditional realism and relies on psychological symbolism and contemporary settings to expose the emotional and social tensions at the heart of the work.
+Krzysztof Warlikowski’s 2025 staging of Káťa Kabanová at the Bavarian State Opera is a daring, visually arresting reimagining of Janáček’s intense opera.
+True to Warlikowski’s signature approach, the production abandons traditional realism in favor of psychological symbolism and contemporary settings, laying bare the emotional and social tensions that drive the story.

 Photo: Geoffroy Schied

-Warlikowski’s interpretation shifts the focus from social realism to personal trauma and existential isolation.
-The emotional cruelty of Káťa’s environment – her rigid husband, tyrannical mother-in-law and loveless surroundings – is conveyed not through overt abuse, but through a chilling lack of warmth or intimacy.
-It’s a world where emotions are suppressed and connection is elusive.
+Warlikowski’s interpretation pivots away from social realism to spotlight personal trauma and existential isolation.
+The cruelty of Káťa’s world—her rigid husband, domineering mother-in-law, and loveless surroundings—emerges not through overt violence, but through a chilling absence of warmth or tenderness.
+It’s a universe where emotions are buried and human connection feels hopelessly out of reach.

-Despite the minimalist dramatic interventions, the emotional arc of the story is maintained and even heightened.
-Káťa’s final moments – her tragic suicide – are illustrated with visual poetry and raw emotional weight, marking one of the most powerful sequences in the production.
+Despite the production’s minimalist dramatic touches, the emotional trajectory of the story remains clear and all the more gripping.
+Káťa’s final moments—her tragic suicide—are rendered with haunting visual poetry and searing emotional intensity, standing out as one of the production’s most powerful sequences.

-Musically, the production is anchored by a powerful performance from Corinne Winters in the title role.
-Her soprano is both rich and nuanced, capturing Káťa’s fragility and suppressed passion.
-Her Munich debut was marked by both vocal beauty and emotional authenticity.
-Violeta Urmana as the domineering Kabanicha delivers a chilling performance – icy, poised and emotionally impenetrable.
-Pavel Černoch as Boris brings warmth and longing to his role, effectively complementing Winters’ emotional volatility.
+Musically, the evening is anchored by Corinne Winters, who gives a commanding performance in the title role.
+Her rich, nuanced soprano captures both Káťa’s fragility and her smoldering, repressed passion.
+Winters’ Munich debut shines with both vocal beauty and heartfelt honesty.
+Violeta Urmana is chillingly effective as the steely Kabanicha—cold, composed, and utterly unyielding.
+As Boris, Pavel Černoch brings warmth and yearning, providing a moving counterpoint to Winters’ turbulent Káťa.

-Conductor Marc Albrecht leads the Bavarian State Orchestra with precision and sensitivity, allowing Janáček’s taut, expressive score to shine without overpowering the drama on stage.
+On the podium, Marc Albrecht leads the Bavarian State Orchestra with precision and sensitivity, allowing Janáček’s taut, emotionally charged score to breathe without ever overwhelming the drama on stage.

 Photo: Geoffroy Schied